Do I Know This Entity? Knowledge Awareness and Hallucinations in Language Models: Sparse Autoencoders Uncover Entity Recognition Directions

 Next, we compute the minimum separation scores by considering every SAE latent in every layer, i.e. ${\min_{t} s^{\text{known},t}_{l,j}}$ for $1\leq l \leq L$ and $1\leq j \leq d_{SAE}$, and equivalently for unknown entities.
 To ensure specificity to entity tokens, we exclude latents that activate frequently (>2\%) on random tokens sampled from the Pile dataset~\citep{pile}.
 The latents with highest minimum separation scores exhibit the most generalized behavior out of all latents, and will be the focus of our subsequent analysis:

 ~\Cref{table:activations_unknown_latent} demonstrates the activation patterns of the Gemma 2 2B topmost known entity latent on prompts with well-known entities~(left), and the patterns for the topmost unknown entity latent~(right), firing across entities of different types that cannot be recognized.
 In~\Cref{sec:latents_diverse_entities} we provide the activations of these latents on sentences containing a diverse set of entity types, suggesting that indeed they are highly general.
-In the following sections, we explore how these latents influence the model's overall behavior.
+To validate these latents' reliability, we analyze their activation frequencies on 283 song titles released after the models' knowledge cutoff (August 2024).
+As hypothesized, unknown entity latents show higher activation rates, while known entity latents exhibit lower activation frequencies~(\Cref{apx:act_freq_cutoff}).
+While we acknowledge potential overlap between these song titles and pre-training data, the consistent activation patterns across multiple models strengthen our confidence in these latents' ability to distinguish between known and unknown information.
+In the following sections, we explore how these primary entity recognition latents influence the model's overall behavior.